Mark Steines: Career

 After graduation, Steines worked in the newsroom at KWWL-TV in Waterloo, Iowa, rising up the ranks to reporter and photographer.
 As a cameraman at the 1988 Republican National Convention, he was mistaken for Tom Cruise and ended up on Entertainment Tonight.
 He then moved on to KSPR in Springfield, Missouri, where he was the sports anchor until 1991.
 His career led him to KCAL-TV in Los Angeles, California, and ESPN assignments.
 Steines was awarded two Emmys and a Golden Mike Award for work he did on KCAL specials.

 In addition to his work as a broadcast journalist, Steines has done some acting.
 One of his roles was as a security guard in the movie Nixon (1995).

 In 1995, he started as a correspondent and substitute anchor at Entertainment Tonight.
 Prior to being selected as co-host, Steines was also anchor of Entertainment Tonight Weekend and primary substitute anchor.
 However, he resumed co-hosting ET Weekend on a regular basis in mid-September 2010.
 In May, 2011, longtime co-anchor Mary Hart left the show and Steines took over as the main anchor.
 However, on March 24, 2012, it was announced that Steines had decided to leave ET at the end of his contract in order to pursue other opportunities.
 On July 27, 2012, Steines left ET after 17 years.
 His replacement was Rob Marciano.
 In 2006, he was a guest in an episode of the sixth season of America's Next Top Model.

 Steines was the host of AOL's online reality television show Gold Rush in Fall 2006 which was executive produced by Mark Burnett.

 He moved on to host the new Hallmark Channel TV talk show titled Home & Family with Paige Davis, which premiered on October 1, 2012.
-Cristina Ferrare replaced Davis in November 2012.
-On June 21, 2016, Debbie Matenopoulos replaced Cristina Ferrare as his new cohost.
 In June 2018, Steines was let go from the series.

 He took over as host of KTLA's coverage of the Tournament of Roses parade starting in 2017, replacing Bob Eubanks.